 But where’s its fall counterpart?
 Shouldn’t there be a week during the fall semester for students to break from their studies?

-When someone mentions “Spring Break,” images of Mexican beaches swarmed with drunk college students come to mind.
+When someone mentions spring break, images of Mexican beaches swarmed with drunk college students come to mind.
 There’s no false attribution here; the whole tradition began when college swim coaches from around the country brought their teams down to Fort Lauderdale to train in its state-of-the-art Casino pool.
-What happens when you bring 300-plus college swimmers to a beachside town in the budding days of spring?
+What happens when you bring three hundred-plus college swimmers to a beachside town in the budding days of spring?
 That’s right—debauchery.

 What I’m saying is, a fall break doesn’t necessarily have to be a week of binge drinking and casual sex.
 Granted, that is how some students choose to unwind, but for the remaining millions, a seven-day stretch in autumn free of responsibilities would be a welcome implementation.

 The question becomes where do you even put a spare week in the fall?
 I can already surmise what some of you are saying; “Daniel, you whiny douchelord, there’s already Thanksgiving break.”
 Sure, but most colleges only dismiss classes for Thanksgiving and Black Friday, leaving students only two days off.
 “Psh,” you inevitably reply, “I just don’t show up for the Tuesday or Wednesday classes.”
 Well, isn’t that a sweet luxury.
 Sadly, not everyone is born to such privilege.